madmicio/lettore-impronte-digitali-ita/README.md

 sensor_record: binary_sensor.acquisendo_impronta
 saver: saver.saver
 last_id: sensor.ultimo_id_impronta
-automation_list:
+entity_list:
-  - automation: automation.1
+  - entity: entity.1
-    name: automation 1
+    name: entity 1
     label: open
     icon: mdi:door-open
-  - automation: automation.2
+  - entity: entity.2
-    name: automation 2
+    name: entity 2
 ```

-for each automation you can configure the name, label and icon.
+for each entity you can configure the name, label and icon.
- - name is an option, and if not specified in config, the button will have the friendly name of the automation
+ - name is an option, and if not specified in config, the button will have the friendly name of the entity
- - icon is an option, if not indicated the button will have a default icon not, if assigned, the automation icon
+ - icon is an option, if not indicated the button will have a default icon not, if assigned, the entity icon
  - label is an option, if not indicated the field will remain empty